-(3) Exhibi ite: No. Description 3.1 Registrant's Restated Certificate of Incorporation, and Amendments thereto, previously filed as Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 1997, are incorporated herein by reference (P).
-3.2 Bylaws of Registrant, as amended, previously filed as Exhibit 3.2 to the Company's Annual Report on Form 10-K for the year ended December 31, 1987, is incorporated herein by reference (P).
-3.3 Amendment to the Registrant's Restated Certificate of Incorporation previously filed as Exhibit 3.1 to the Company's Current Report on Form 8-K dated July 3, 2001 is incorporated herein by reference.
-4.1 Indenture, dated as of August 7, 2014, among Universal Health Services, Inc., its subsidiaries specified therein, MUFG Union Bank, N.A., as Trustee, JPMorgan Chase Bank, N.A., as Collateral Agent (including forms of the 3.750% Senior Secured Notes due 2019 and the 4.750% Senior Secured Notes due 2022), previously filed as Exhibit 4.1 to the Company's Current Report on Form 8-K dated August 12, 2014, is incorporated herein by reference.
-4.2 Supplemental Indenture, dated as of June 3, 2016, to Indenture, dated as of August 7, 2014, by and among the Company, the subsidiary guarantors party thereto, MUFG Union Bank, N.A., as trustee, and JPMorgan Chase Bank, N.A., as collateral agent, previously filed as Exhibit 4.1 to the Company's Current Report on Form 8-K dated June 8, 2016, is incorporated herein by reference.
-4.3 Indenture, dated as of June 3, 2016, between the Company, the subsidiary guarantors party thereto, MUFG Union Bank, N.A., as trustee, and JPMorgan Chase Bank, N.A., as collateral agent, previously filed as Exhibit 4.2 to the Company's Current Report on Form 8-K dated June 8, 2016, is incorporated herein by reference.
-4.4 Additional Authorized Representative Joinder Agreement, dated as of June 3, 2016, among the Company, the subsidiary guarantors party thereto and JPMorgan Chase Bank, N.A., as collateral agent, previously filed as Exhibit 4.3 to the Company's Current Report on Form 8-K dated June 8, 2016, is incorporated herein by reference.
-10.1 Employment Agreement, dated as of July 24, 2013, by and between Universal Health Services, Inc. and Alan B. Miller, previously filed as Exhibit 10.1 to the Company's Current Report on Form 8-K dated July 26, 2013, is incorporated herein by reference.
-10.2 Advisory Agreement, dated as of December 24, 1986, between Universal Health Realty Income Trust and UHS of Delaware, Inc., previously filed as Exhibit 10.2 to the Company's Current Report on Form 8-K dated December 24, 1986, is incorporated herein by reference (P).
-10.3 Agreement, dated December 6, 2017, to renew Advisory Agreement, dated as of December 24, 1986, between Universal Health Realty Income Trust and UHS of Delaware, Inc. 10.4 Form of Leases, including Form of Master Lease Document for Leases, between certain subsidiaries of the Company and Universal Health Realty Income Trust, filed as Exhibit 10.3 to Amendment No. 3 of the Registration Statement on Form S-11 and Form S-2 of Registrant and Universal Health Realty Income Trust (Registration No. 33-7872), is incorporated herein by reference (P).
+No. Description 3.1 Registrant's Restated Certificate of Incorporation, and Amendments thereto, previously filed as Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 1997, are incorporated herein by reference (P).

+- 3.2 Bylaws of Registrant, as amended, previously filed as Exhibit 3.2 to the Company's Annual Report on Form 10-K for the year ended December 31, 1987, is incorporated herein by reference (P). - 3.3 Amendment to the Registrant's Restated Certificate of Incorporation previously filed as Exhibit 3.1 to the Company's Current Report on Form 8-K dated July 3, 2001 is incorporated herein by reference. - 4.1 Indenture, dated as of August 7, 2014, among Universal Health Services, Inc., its subsidiaries specified therein, MUFG Union Bank, N.A., as Trustee, JPMorgan Chase Bank, N.A., as Collateral Agent (including forms of the 3.750% Senior Secured Notes due 2019 and the 4.750% Senior Secured Notes due 2022), previously filed as Exhibit 4.1 to the Company's Current Report on Form 8-K dated August 12, 2014, is incorporated herein by reference. - 4.2 Supplemental Indenture, dated as of June 3, 2016, to Indenture, dated as of August 7, 2014, by and among the Company, the subsidiary guarantors party thereto, MUFG Union Bank, N.A., as trustee, and JPMorgan Chase Bank, N.A., as collateral agent, previously filed as Exhibit 4.1 to the Company's Current Report on Form 8-K dated June 8, 2016, is incorporated herein by reference. - Indenture, dated as of June 3, 2016, between the Company, the subsidiary guarantors party thereto, MUFG Union Bank, N.A., as trustee, and 4.3 JPMorgan Chase Bank, N.A., as collateral agent, previously filed as Exhibit 4.2 to the Company's Current Report on Form 8-K dated June 8, 2016, is incorporated herein by reference. - 4.4 Additional Authorized Representative Joinder Agreement, dated as of June 3, 2016, among the Company, the subsidiary guarantors party thereto and JPMorgan Chase Bank, N.A., as collateral agent, previously filed as Exhibit 4.3 to the Company's Current Report on Form 8-K dated June 8, 2016, is incorporated herein by reference. - 10.1\ Employment Agreement, dated as of July 24, 2013, by and between Universal Health Services, Inc. and Alan B. Miller, previously filed as Exhibit 10.1 to the Company's Current Report on Form 8-K dated July 26, 2013, is incorporated herein by reference. - 10.2\ Amendment dated as of November 5, 2018 to the Employment Agreement, dated as July 24, 2013, by and between Universal Health Services, Inc. and Alan B. Miller, previously filed as Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2018, is incorporated herein by reference. - Advisory Agreement dated as of December 24, 1986, and amended and restated effective as of January 1, 2019 between Universal Health 10.3 Realty Income Trust and UHS of Delaware, Inc. - 10.4 Form of Leases, including Form of Master Lease Document for Leases, between certain subsidiaries of the Company and Universal Health Realty Income Trust, filed as Exhibit 10.3 to Amendment No. 3 of the Registration Statement on Form S-11 and Form S-2 of Registrant and Universal Health Realty Income Trust (Registration No. 33-7872), is incorporated herein by reference (P).